timoucie/tfx/ROADMAP.md

 *   Early access to new features.

 #### History
+*   Q1 2020: New ComponentSpec and standard artifact types published.
+*   Q1 2020: Allow pipelines to be parameterized with `RuntimeParameters`.
+*   Q1 2020: Enabled warming starting for estimator based trainers.
+*   Q4 2019: Added limited support for TF.Keras through `tf.keras.estimator.model_to_estimator()`.
 *   Q3 2019: Support for local orchestrator through Apache Beam.
 *   Q3 2019: Experimental support for interactive development on Jupyter notebook.
 *   Q3 2019: Experimental support for TFX CLI released.